Guaranteed Best Mortgage Rates Ontario, From 3.99% 5 Years Fixed and 5.15% Variable

 Each section of the guide is a concise, 1-2 minute summary of the most important information.
 However for each section links can be found to other pages on altrua.ca that go in depth on the subject.

-Forecasting mortgage rates is no easy task and there is no crystal ball, but by reviewing historical trends and current economic and market data, we can approximate what may happen with rates over the coming days and months.
+Forecasting mortgage rates is no easy task and nothing in economics is guaranteed, but by reviewing historical trends and current economic and market data, we can approximate what may happen with rates over the coming days and months.
 The primary forecasting tool and data source is the Government of Canada Bond Yield.
+The bond yields, to some extent, act as our crystal ball for mortgage rates.

 Contrary to popular opinion, fixed mortgage rates are not directly determined by Central Bank of Canada rate movements.
 Only Variable mortgage rates are directly affected by the Central Bank prime rate movements that we hear about in the news.
 Fixed rates are generally determined by movements in Government of Canada Bond Yields, which trade daily on global financial markets.